youssefeldesouky/Assembler-Interpreter/README.md

 A simulator for a simple assembler interpreter that is a soultion to a codewars.com kata found <a href="https://www.codewars.com/kata/58e61f3d8ff24f774400002c/c">here</a> using the C language.
 I have solved it 4 years before using Javascript <a href="https://replit.com/@JoeSamir/Assembler-Interpreter">Here</a>.

-## Kata Description
+## Problem Description
-This description is taken from the Author of the Kata We want to create an interpreter of assembler which will support the following instructions:
+This description is taken from the Author of the Kata (Problem).
+We want to create an interpreter of assembler which will support the following instructions:

 * `mov x, y` - copy y (either an integer or the value of a register) into register x.